 In the rooftop garden, the scene when Troy and Gabriella open up and admit to each other how much pressure they're both under and how lonely they are because of it.
 Troy even admits that the garden is the place he uses to get away from all the expectations.
 The fact he shares it with Gabriella - and so he can be himself, not 'the basketball guy' with her - is heartwarming all on its own.

-The scene when Troy appears on Gabriella's balcony in 1.
+The scene when Troy appears on Gabriella's balcony.

-Ryan and the Wildcats playing baseball together in the second movie.
-Considering the Wildcats, and especially Chad's, general opinion on theater to see them having a good natured competition is really sweet.
+Ryan and the Wildcats playing baseball together.
+Considering the Wildcats, and especially Chad's, general opinion on theater, to see them having a good-natured competition is really sweet.

 Ryan and Chad actually switch clothes afterward.
-Even disregarding the blatant Ho Yay its nice to see those polar opposites genuinly enjoying each others company.
+Even disregarding the blatant Ho Yay, it's nice to see those polar opposites genuinely enjoying each others' company.

 Ryan and the East High gang working together on a number for the talent show.
 Even Troy looks touched when he sees it.

 In fact, Ryan being able to really show off what he can do without being pushed into the shadows by his sister and being appreciated for it by people he had nothing to do with beforehand is quite touching.
 It's the first time we see him not being pushed around by Sharpay.